wvhulle/rust-course-ghent/session5/slides.typ

 == To `unwrap` or not to `unwrap`

-The `Result` type has a conventience method:
+The `Result` type has a convenience method:

 ```rs
 let file = File::open("diary.txt").unwrap();